dfuse-io/client-js/README.md

 [node-fetch](https://www.npmjs.com/package/node-fetch) and
 and [ws](https://www.npmjs.com/package/ws) for `fetch` and `WebSocket` respectively.

+Installation instructions using Yarn would be:

+    yarn install node-fetch ws

 In the bootstrap phase of your application, prior doing any `@dfuse/client` imports/require, put the following code: